We help to innovate

 Qualitative market research

-Validity of alternative facts How do you prove qualitative results?
-Anyone who has identified the Jobs to Be Done, whether to improve products or even to initiate a realignment of the company, must be absolutely safe.
+Validity of facts without alternatives How do you prove qualitative results?
+Those who have identified the Jobs to Be Done, be it to improve products or even to initiate a new direction for the company, must be absolutely certain.
 A typical challenge of qualitative market research and with the risk of making gross mistakes.
-How do you prove […]
+How […]

 [...]